lwalen/bible-in-a-year/README.md

-# Daily Bible Plan
+# Bible in a Year

 A simple JavaScript tool for reading the Bible in a year, starting on any day.
 Reads verses from `/verses.json` and calculates offset from start date.

 ### Possible Improvements